 The iNEMI collaborative has brought together key players in the HDD economy.
 This includes a major HDD OEM (Seagate), OEMs of electronics containing HDDs (Cisco), large data center users (Google, Microsoft), IT asset management companies (Teleplan, Geodis, Cascade Asset Management), metals recyclers (Urban Mining, Momentum Technologies), major research institutions (Oak Ridge National Lab, Ames National Lab, Idaho National Lab, the DOD Critical Materials Institute, Purdue University), and an electronics sustainability and ecolabeling organization (Green Electronics Council).

 Reuse of a hard drive in its original form or in a slightly modified form is the best economic and environmental outcome.
-All environmental impact factors, from carbon footprint to toxicity, are lower for reusing rather than replacing HDDs, even when material recovery of used HDDs is factored in.
+All environmental impact factors, from carbon footprint to toxicity, are lower for reusing rather than replacing hard disk drives, even when material recovery of used HDDs is factored in.